randhid/legexodesign/MATLAB_GA_Algorithm/README.md

 The function **GA.m** receives **problems** and **parameters**

-An example of GA.m can be found in **GeneticAlgorithm.m**, the function finds the best 6 variables that make the output of the **sphere.m** function minimum, and plots the best result along with the iterations.
+An example of GA.m can be found in **GeneticAlgorithm.m**, the function finds the best 6 variables that make the output of the **sphere.m** function minimum or maximum, and plots the best result along with the iterations.

 ## **problem properties**